juanwalker/policy-kafka/readme.md

 # Policy Kafka test

-This program will test the functionality of kafka to integrate three microservices: Policy generator, policy booking and log management usinga mongo data engine
+This program will test the functionality of kafka to integrate three microservices: Policy generator, policy booking and log management using a mongo data engine

 ## Installation